day-trading-simulator/javascript-stock-charts/README.md

 # JavaScript Stock Charts

+**[➡️ View Live Demo on simul8or.com](https://simul8or.com/javascript-stock-chart.php)** - See the full capabilities in action with interactive examples and documentation.

 ![JavaScript Stock Chart](javascript-stock-chart1.png)

 A beautiful, responsive, lightweight chart library for financial data visualization with zero dependencies.
 Create professional-grade stock charts with candlestick and line views in a simple JavaScript class.